kisswiki/kisswiki/src/code_editors/emacs/keybindings.md

 - C-c C-b zig-compile (zig build)
 - M-; compile  watchexec -r zig build
 - C-x ` go to next error, C-h f compile for more

+## smarparens

+mark text with C-SPC then (.
+Why it does not go after closing paren by default?
+You can exchange point and mark before with C-x C-x.

+go after closing paren with M-x sp-up-sexp